A Finite Mixture Failure-rate based Heterogeneous Step-stress Accelerated Life Testing (h-SSALT) Model: Parameter Estimation

 \subsection{EM Algorithm}

-In this section, we develop an EM algorithm for estimating the parameters at the second stress level, where the observed lifetimes are assumed to arise from a mixture of $m$ left-truncated Weibull distributions corresponding to latent subpopulations.
-In addition, the data are subject to Type-II censoring, where only a subset of failure times is fully observed and the remaining lifetimes are censored after a pre-specified number of failures.
+In this Section, we develop an expectation-maximization (EM) algorithm for estimating the unknown model parameter vector $\boldsymbol{\theta}.$ In addition, the data are subject to Type-II censoring, where only a subset of failure times is fully observed and the remaining lifetimes are censored after a pre-specified number of failures.
 Due to these factors, unobserved component memberships and censored observations, the likelihood function becomes complex and does not admit closed form solutions for the maximum likelihood estimates.
-The Expectation-Maximization (EM) algorithm efficiently addresses incomplete data by treating unknown component indicators as latent variables.
+The EM algorithm efficiently addresses incomplete data by treating unknown component indicators as latent variables.
 It alternates between estimating the expected missing values (E-step) and maximizing the expected complete data log-likelihood (M-step) until convergence, yielding effective estimates of the mixture probabilities and Weibull model parameters.